 I was a good sport about trying all the rides and found I enjoyed my theme park experience overall, but one attraction did get the better of me — Dutchman’s Deck Ghostly Gangplank and Anchor Drop, a rope and ladder attraction that had you climbing up several stories by way of a series of ropes, rungs, and catwalks.
 I really wanted to give this a try, and suited up in my harness all ready to go, but my fear of edges and lack of balance got the better of me.
 I made it up one ladder and couldn’t go any further.
 I took time to center myself on a platform, caught my breath, and then walked back down the stairs.
 I admit that my fear got the better of me, but the rest of the group has a great time and could have spent hours climbing around.

-A few tips for making the most of your visit to Nickelodeon Universe (hat tip to pal Beth Williams for some of these):
+A few tips for making the most of your visit to Nickelodeon Universe:

 - The theme park is open and free to walk through, so if you’re not sure if you want to commit, take a walk through and see what’s there.